General¶

 To customize this cell you can pass for example

-columns__e__cell__format=lambda value, **_: value.upper()
+columns__e__cell__format=lambda value, **_: value.upper().

 Instead of looking at the DOM, you can use the “pick” tool where you can get the path by clicking on the item you want.
 You will also get a link to the right place into the API docs for the thing you clicked on.

-Another nice way to find what is available is to append ?/debug_tree
+Another nice way to find what is available is to append ?/debug_tree in the

 url of your view.
 You will get a table of available paths with the ajax